 - Invite your child to balance the dimple on the point of the needle.
 The spiral forms a cone shape as it falls.
 If the end of the spiral touches the pie pan, have her snip off extra length.
 Set the spiral aside.

 - Have your child help you choose a skillet or pot that your pie pan and spiral will fit inside of.
 Skillets and big soup pots work best for this activity.

 - Place the cold pan on a burner.
 Place the pie pan inside and weight it down with 2 or 3 rocks.
 Balance the spiral on the point of the needle.
 Turn heat on low, then medium, then high, then off.
 What happens?
 Does the spiral start and stop just as quickly for all pans?
 Does the spiral spin the same on low heat (medium, etc.) for all pans?
 What does the spin tell us about the pan metal?

-- Try moving the setup to the top of the toaster, an electric grill, a radiant heater, an incandescent bulb, a fluorescent bulb, a flashlight, a wood stove, the top of the refrigerator, a computer hard drive, the hood of the car...
+- Try moving the setup to the top of the toaster, an electric grill, a radiant heater, an incandescent bulb, a fluorescent bulb, a flashlight, a wood stove, the top of the refrigerator, a computer hard drive, the hood of the car...and whatever other places you can think of that might be warm enough to make the whirligig spin.
 Provide an energy fact book for your child to look up answers to the questions that arise!